 3.5 Was the outcome determined without knowledge of predictor information?

-The outcome is ideally determined blinded to information about the predictors, similar to signalling question 2.2 (assessment of predictors blinded for the outcome status).
+The outcome is ideally determined without knowledge of information about the predictors.
 This is comparable to intervention trials where the outcome is ideally determined without knowledge of the treatment assignment.
-Without blinding, knowledge of predictor results in a participant may influence the outcome determination, which could lead to a biased estimation of the association between predictors and outcome, and thus to biased predictive accuracy of the model, usually an overestimation.(66, 70, 72, 74, 88-90) This risk is lower for objective outcomes, such as death from any cause or whether a child birth was natural or by caesarean section, but higher for outcome determinations requiring interpretation, including prognostic outcomes such as cause specific death.
+Knowing predictor results may influence outcome determination, and could lead to biased predictive accuracy of the model, usually due to overestimation of the association between predictors and outcome.(66, 70, 72, 74, 88-90) This risk is lower for objective outcomes, such as death from any cause or whether a child birth was natural or by caesarean section, but higher for outcome determinations requiring interpretation, such as death from a specific cause.

 Some outcomes are inherently difficult to determine using a single measurement method or test.
-As discussed in signalling question 3.3, sometimes diagnostic research cannot avoid the use of a consensus or expert panel diagnosis with predictors being available when determining the outcome.
-Prognostic research can also use adjudication or end-point committees where outcome determination includes knowledge of predictor information.
+As discussed in signalling question 3.3, sometimes diagnostic and prognostic research cannot avoid the use of a consensus panel or end-point committees, where outcome determination includes knowledge of predictor information.
 If the explicit aim is to assess the incremental value of a particular predictor or when comparing the performance of competing models (e.g. when validating multiple models on the same data set), the importance of blinded outcome determination increases to prevent overestimation of the incremental value of a particular predictor, or to prevent biased preference for one model to another.

-Given the potential for bias, review authors should carefully determine whether predictor information was available to those determining the outcome.
+Review authors should carefully assess whether predictor information was available to those determining the outcome.
 If predictor information is present when determining the outcome or when it is unclear, the potential consequences should be judged in the overall judgment of bias of this domain.
 This overall judgment should be made taking into account the subjectivity of the outcome of interest and the underlying review question.
-Unfortunately, systematic reviews of prediction studies have frequently identified a lack of information about whether determination of outcomes was blinded to other study information.(40)
+(40)